swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 > >
 > > Command mode has a grey boarder and Edit mode has a green border
 > > Use "esc" and "Enter" to switch between modes
-> > You need to be in control mode (Hit "esc" if your cell is green).
+> > You need to be in command mode (Hit "esc" if your cell is green).
 Type "B" or "A".
-> > You need to be in control mode (Hit "esc" if your cell is green).
+> > You need to be in command mode (Hit "esc" if your cell is green).
 Type "X".
 > >
 > {: .solution}
 {: .challenge}